Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-18BH9HDRl9A.md

 ### Transcript

-> uh any ships or submarines no plans for aquatic stuff
+> any ships or submarines no plans for aquatic stuff